Armenvardanyan95/rxjs-doc-draft/best-practices.md

 ### Be careful to avoid takeUntil leaks

 When `takeUntil` is not used correctly, it can lead to memory leaks too.
 As a rule of thumb, always place `takeUntil` as the last operator in the `pipe`.

+## Use linting rules

+t can be tedious to review projects endlessly to make sure every little detail is kept in line with the best practices, so it is a good idea to use linting rules.
+One example is [eslint-plugin-rxjs](https://github.com/cartant/eslint-plugin-rxjs), which has rules guarding from most bad practices mentioned in this section.
+If you use RxJS with Angular, another nice tool to have is [eslint-plugin-rxjs-angular](https://github.com/cartant/eslint-plugin-rxjs-angular).